Skip to main content

 • Nausea

 If you have existing kidney problems, you may be at higher risk for kidney-related side effects from Entresto.
-So be sure your prescriber knows your complete medical history.
+So be sure your healthcare team knows your complete medical history.
 And let them know what other medications you take as well.
 Taking certain medications with Entresto can increase your risk of kidney damage.
 This includes non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin).

-If you take Entresto, your prescriber will order lab tests (such as a creatinine blood test) to check your kidney function before and after starting treatment.
+If you take Entresto, your prescriber should order lab tests (such as a creatinine blood test) to check your kidney function before and after starting treatment.
 If your kidney function is already lower than expected, they may start you at a lower Entresto dosage.
 If your kidney function worsens after starting this medication, you may need to lower your dose or switch to another medication entirely.

 If you experience swelling of your face, lips, tongue, or throat, or trouble breathing while taking Entresto, stop taking it and call 911 or go to the nearest ER.
-Most cases of angioedema resolve on their own, but if you develop trouble breathing you’ll need immediate medical care.
+Most cases of angioedema resolve on their own, but if you develop trouble breathing, you’ll need immediate medical care.

 Frequently asked questions